Shells-com/linux-scripts/README.md

 # Linux scripts for Shells™

-This repository includes scripts used for Linux installations on Shells™.
+This repository includes scripts used for building Linux images used on Shells™.

 # build_image.sh